Setfelix/ADRes/README.md

 Using ABI Sanger sequencing trace files of whole gene (or regions spanning codons of interest) from several samples, this pipeline outputs a CSV-formatted file of sample name, codons and their corresponding amino acids.

-This pipeline is a combination of existing tools (such as [BWA](http://bio-bwa.sourceforge.net/), [sam2fasta.py](http://sourceforge.net/projects/sam2fasta/files/), [abifpy](https://github.com/bow/abifpy), [SAMtools](http://www.htslib.org/)) and custom scripts and is made up of the following steps:
+This pipeline is a combination of existing tools (such as [BWA](http://bio-bwa.sourceforge.net/), [sam2fasta.py](http://sourceforge.net/projects/sam2fasta/files/), [abifpy](https://github.com/bow/abifpy), [SAMtools](http://www.htslib.org/)) and custom scripts, and is made up of the following steps:

 1. Base calling and quality control,
-2. Alignment of trimmed and filtered sequences to coding sequence of respective reference gene,
+2. Alignment of filtered sequences to coding sequence of respective reference gene,
-3. Conversion of alignment from SAM to FASTA format,
+3. SAM alignment filtering and conversion to FASTA format,
 4. Parse FASTA alignment to output codons and corresponding amino acid in CSV format.

 -----------------------------------------------------------